 - US$ Savings Account – 2.10% for 6 months (.10% regular)

 - RIF Savings Account – 2.10% for 6 months (.15% regular)

 To be straightforward, Tangerine used to have some of the highest interest rates which is why they’re on my list of the best high interest savings accounts in Canada, but in recent years, they’ve started to lag.

-The chequing account seems quite generous at up to .65% interest, but when you read the fine print, you’ll realize you need to have quite a bit saved to get that amount.
-You’ll earn .15% interest on deposits between $0 – $49,999.99; .55% interest for deposits between $50,000 – $99,999.99; and .65% on everything over $100,000.
+The chequing account seems quite “generous” at up to .10% interest, but when you read the fine print, you’ll realize you need to have quite a bit saved to get that amount.
+You’ll earn .01% interest on deposits between $0 – $49,999.99; .05% interest for deposits between $50,000 – $99,999.99; and .10% on everything over $100,000.
 To be fair, traditional banks give you zero interest on your chequing account so at least you’re getting something with Tangerine Bank.

 If you’re the type of person who likes to chase interest rates and you don’t mind moving your money around to whoever is offering you the best rate, then Tangerine might be a good choice.

 Similar to most digital banks, there are no monthly account fees, nor are you required to maintain a minimum balance.
-That said, sending e-transfers cost you $1 but if you’re sending an e-transfer who also banks with Tangerine, there is no fee.
+Sending e-transfers are also free.

 What makes Tangerine unique compared to other digital banks is that they offer various accounts such as a Retirement Savings Plan, US dollar and Retirement Income Fund.
 They also have products including a credit card and investment funds.
 If you’re looking for multiple products from a single bank, then Tangerine Bank is an excellent choice.